3mdeb/conferences/unveiling-openbmc.md

 ???

+* BMC stands for Baseboard Management Controller
-* BMC (Baseboard Management Controller) is a specialized microcontroller embedded on a server board
+* It is a critical component in server management
-* Enables administrators to manage servers remotely, even if the firmware/OS running on a server is not operational
+* It acts as a bridge between the hardware components and the system administrator, providing remote monitoring and control capabilities, even if the firmware / OS running on a server is not operational
-* Offers various features, such as:
-  - remote power control,
-  - sensors monitoring,
-  - event logging,
-  - remote console and video (KVM) access.
+* BMC offers various features such as remote power control, sensor monitoring, event logging, and remote console access.
 * Security features
-  - Secure Boot (RoT for the whole server)
-  - flash monitoring and protection
-  - attestation of firmware and hardware components
+  - Secure Boot (RoT for the whole server) flash monitoring and protection, attestation of firmware and hardware components
+* Hardware perspective
-* ARM SoC capable of running Linux
+  - nowadays - typically ARM SoC capable of running Linux

-* BMC stands for Baseboard Management Controller and is a critical component in server management.
-* The BMC acts as a bridge between the hardware components and the system administrator, providing remote monitoring and control capabilities.
-* It enables administrators to manage servers even when the operating system is not accessible or operational.
-* BMC offers various features such as remote power control, sensor monitoring, event logging, and remote console access.
-* Understanding what a BMC is and its role in server management is essential to grasp the significance of OpenBMC and its capabilities.

-  - act as a Root of Trust for the whole server board
+  - own DRAM, flash
+  - interfaces for sensors and host

 ---
 # What is OpenBMC?